ballerina-attic/module-consul/consul/Package.md

 # Package Overview

-The Consul connector allows you to register services and checks, create and read keys, list the details of the services, and list the details of checks in a given state through the Consul REST API.
+The Consul connector allows you to register services and checks, deregister services and checks, create, read and delete keys, list the details of the services, and list the details of checks in a given state through the Consul REST API.

 **Service Operations**

-The `wso2/consul` package contains operations that register services and get the details of a particular service.
+The `wso2/consul` package contains operations that register services, deregister services and get the details of a particular service.

 **Check Operations**

-The `wso2/consul` package contains operations that register and get the details of checks of a given state.
+The `wso2/consul` package contains operations that register checks, deregister checks and get the details of checks of a given state.

 **Key Operations**

-The `wso2/consul` package contains operations that create entries and get the details of a particular key.
+The `wso2/consul` package contains operations that create entries, delete entries and get the details of a particular key.

 ## Compatibility